NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         {
             // update block = right block of block
             // update slot = 0
+            // continue to the next execution
         }

         // if slot is free skip the loop
         // (i.e. check if slot'th entry in slot map of block contains SLOT_UNOCCUPIED) {
-            // and continue to the next record slot
+            // increment slot and continue to the next record slot }
-            // (i.e. increment slot and continue)
-        }

         // let cond be a variable of int type